package.json and reference them throughout your project.

 Overview

-- Reference these versions with the
+package.json - Reference those versions with the

 How to Use Catalogs